CatTail/cattail.github.io/_posts/2019-11-29-how-to-benchmark-scala-backend-service.md

     (mean = 222.22 ms, ci = <197.03 ms, 247.41 ms>, significance = 1.0E-10)
 ```

-The benchmark result shows that 1,000 rows input takes 23.57ms in mean time to execute the model,
- the result looks ok, we can start implementing an PoC backend service.
+The benchmark result shows that 1,000 rows input takes 23.57ms in the mean time to execute the model, the result looks ok, we can start implementing a POC backend service.

 ## Load Testing

-Load testing simulate multiple user accessing the service, to see how fast service can respond under stress.
+Load testing simulates multiple users accessing the service, to see how fast service can respond under stress.

 ### Basics

 Three load testing metrics can be used to describe the performance and correctness of the service

-* **Latency** is how fast a service respond to client, typically measured in milliseconds, instead of using average, latency usually
- measured in **percentiles**, 99 percentiles is 100ms means 99% of the request returned within 100ms, it also described as P99
+* **Latency** is how fast a service respond to the client, typically measured in milliseconds, instead of using average, latency usually measured in **percentiles**, 99 percentiles is 100ms means 99% of the request returned within 100ms, it also described as P99
-* **Throughput** is how many request a service can process in certain amount of time, usually measured as **requests per second**
+* **Throughput** is how many requests a service can process in a certain amount of time, usually measured as **requests per second**
-* **Error Rate** is how many request failed in certain amount of time, it describe the correctness of a service under load
+* **Error Rate** is how many requests failed in a certain amount of time, it describes the correctness of service under load

 These metrics can affect each other, higher throughput typically means higher latency and higher error rate.

 ![throughput-latency-graph](/assets/benchmark-backend-service/throughput-latency-graph.png)

-Beside from latency, throughput and error rate, we should also monitor server resource(CPU, memory etc) during load testing, ideally
+Beside from latency, throughput and error rate, we should also monitor server resource(CPU, memory, etc) during load testing, ideally
  we want to build a service satisfy throughput, latency requirement using the least money.

 ### Plan

-With the above metrics in mind, a general load testing include following steps
+With the above metrics in mind, general load testing include the following steps

 1. define service throughput, latency and error rate requirement
-1. send ramp-up traffic to warmup target service
+1. send warm-up traffic to warm up target service
-1. send load testing traffic to target service, record throughput, latency,
- error rate and server resource metrics
+1. send load testing traffic to target service, record throughput, latency, error rate and server resource metrics
 1. gradually increasing load
-1. based on recorded metrics, decide if the service match our requirement, what's the
- maximum service capacity and which instance type is suitable for the service
+1. based on recorded metrics, decide if the service matches our requirement, what's the maximum service capacity and which instance type is suitable for the service

 ### Test

-There are many open source software available for load testing, take a look at [awesome-http-benchmark](https://github.com/denji/awesome-http-benchmark)
- repo to see which one fit your requirement.
+There are many open-source software available for load testing, take a look at [awesome-http-benchmark](https://github.com/denji/awesome-http-benchmark) repo to see which one fit your requirement.

-We use [wrk2](https://github.com/giltene/wrk2) to load testing the service, wrk2 is a modify version of [wrk](https://github.com/wg/wrk),
- it add `--rate` option to specify throughput argument.
+We use [wrk2](https://github.com/giltene/wrk2) to load testing the service, wrk2 is a modified version of [wrk](https://github.com/wg/wrk), it adds `--rate` option to specify throughput argument.

-The real time model serving service should able process 400 request per second, with P99 less than 200ms and error rate less than 0.1%.
+The real-time model serving service should able to process 400 requests per second, with P99 less than 200ms and error rate less than 0.1%.

-We deploy the PoC service to one AWS EC2 instance with type c5.2xlarge, and starting with rate 100 request per second,
+We deploy the PoC service to one AWS EC2 instance with type c5.2xlarge, and starting with rate 100 requests per second,

 ```
 $ wrk --latency -c 8 -t 4 -d 1m -R 100 -s wrk.lua http://localhost:8080/predictor/v1/get-ranking